vickmuir/Backup/multivaulting.md

 **Keypoints**

 1. Multiple EVaults can be managed through the same WebCC and they are handled the same way.
 The only difference is that you have different vault choices.
-2. Plug-in licensing is on a per vault basis - for example, if you purchased the MSSQL plug-in for a vault in Washington DC, it won't work on the Seattle vault.
+2. Plug-in licensing is on a per vault basis - for example, if you purchased the MSSQL plug-in for a vault in Washington DC, it doesn't work on the Seattle vault.
 3. The new vault needs to be manually added to the WebCC after each purchase.

 **EVault Director locations**